 9. Hit the towpath with your camera

 The C&O Canal Trust sponsors a monthly photo contest, and we are always looking for unique shots of the Park covered in the white stuff!
 Review our contest rules, grab your camera, capture the beauty of winter on (digital) film, and enter your best shots in the contest!

 10. Read a book about the C&O Canal

 You can read a book about the canal when it’s just too cold to be outside!
 Many great resources are available, which you can get from our gift shop, or from your local library!
-Curl up next to the fire with a blanket and hot cocoa and enjoy!
+Curl up next to the fire with a blanket and hot cocoa and enjoy these recommended books!